Leveraging the Power of IT Events in the New Year

 Getting Started with the GROW Community

 There’s no denying the power attending IT events has on the success of one’s business.
-Connecting through peer groups, conferences and networking events presents you with the opportunity to broaden your horizons and foster deeper relationships with those who can help elevate your company.
+Connecting through peer groups, conferences and networking events allows you to broaden your horizons and foster deeper relationships with those who can help elevate your company.

-If you’re not sure where to start, consider Marketopia’s GROW community.
-As part of our community, you’ll have access to quarterly peer groups that bring together over 200 qualified IT and technology professionals and business owners who want to develop their sales and marketing strategies together.
+If you’re unsure where to start, consider Marketopia’s GROW community.
+As part of our community, you’ll have access to quarterly peer groups that bring together over 200 qualified IT and technology professionals and business owners who want to develop their sales and marketing strategies.

-Moreover, you can also take advantage of monthly live training courses to further enhance your sales practices facilitated by growth experts.
+Moreover, you can also take advantage of monthly live training courses facilitated by growth experts to enhance your sales practices further.